hexagonix/Doc/Hexagonix/Hexagonix.en.md

 <hr>

-### Hexagon Boot (HBoot)
+### HBoot

 <div align="justify">

-Hexagon Boot (HBoot) is a component designed to allow the Hexagon kernel to boot.
+HBoot is a component designed to allow the Hexagon kernel to boot.
 Until then, initialization was performed by just one stage, which defined a very basic environment, loaded Hexagon into memory and immediately executed it, providing a very limited set of parameters.
 This is due to the fact that the code of this stage is restricted to 512 bytes, which limits the performance of several tests and data processing.
 With HBoot, it was possible to expand the number of tasks performed before running Hexagon, as well as the possibility to provide more information about the device and boot environment.
 This is particularly important to allow the creation of a device tree that Hexagon can use to decide how to handle each identified device.
 HBoot is able to check which disk drives are available on the machine, emit a boot tone, obtain the amount of available RAM memory installed and allow or not to proceed with the boot process according to this information.
 If no user interaction is detected (within 3 seconds after booting HBoot and displaying messages to the user), HBoot will perform additional tests to verify the device's ability to run the system and will load and run Hexagon (present in a file on the volume named `HEXAGON.SIS` on Hexagonix H1 and `HEXAGON` on Hexagonix H2 and later versions).
 After loading, HBoot transfers control to Hexagon, which is initialized and stores the data provided by HBoot in the kernel environment.

 </div>